 Mrs. Gutman's Fifth GradeName: Erin GutmanGrade/Subject : Fifth Grade Reading/Language Arts and Social StudiesPhone/Ext.
 937/335-5439 X6201Email email@example.comBuilding/Room No. 201

 My name is Erin Gutman, and I am very excited about partnering with you in teaching your child this year.
-This is my eighth year at Miami East as a 5th grade teacher.
+This is my ninth year at Miami East as a 5th grade teacher.
 You have a great community, and I have enjoyed being a part of it all.
 I graduated from Wright State University with a Master’s in Education.
 My husband is a mathematician and works for 8451 in Cincinnati, OH.
 We currently live in Troy with our growing family.
-Allie is now four years old, Will is two, and our newest edition, Ellen is four months.
+Allie is now five years old, Will is three, and Ellen is sixteen months!
 In my little free time, I love to read the latest books, so any books you would like to recommend, I am all ears!

 The paperwork on the first day of school can be overwhelming, so I will try to be brief.
 To help your child stay organized and successful, I wanted to share with you some of the procedures and expectations of my classroom.